sebibitica/Job_Matcher/README.md

 # Job Matcher Platform

+## Live Demo

+**Try the application at [https://jobsmatcher.xyz](https://jobsmatcher.xyz)**

+The live version is fully hosted with a populated database containing numerous job listings ready for testing.
+For local testing and development, [follow the setup instructions below](#setup--configuration).

 ## Overview

 **Job Matcher** is an AI-powered platform that matches user CVs with relevant job opportunities and helps them prepare for interviews with an AI Interview Simulator.
 The platform provides: